appcypher/unicode-math/README.md

 This library contains a set of utilities for displaying and converting UnicodeMathv3.1 to other fromats like LaTex and HTML.

-UnicodeMath aims to encode Maths expression in Unicode with as little special behavior as possible.
-As a result, UnicodeMath is more compact and easier to read than [La]TeX, ASCIIMath and most especially MathML.
+UnicodeMath aims to encode all possible Math expressions in Unicode with as little special behavior as possible.
+Since UnicodeMath is based on Unicode, it is more compact and easier to read than [La]TeX, ASCIIMath and most especially MathML.

 ###### LATEX